 Dr. Takao Omagari, Director, AMR Clinical Reference Center, National Center for Global Health and Medicine

-In this lecture, he discussed medical preparedness and emergency response plans for infectious diseases in Japan from the R&D and clinical perspectives.
+In this lecture, Dr. Omagari spoke about medical countermeasures preparedness and emergency response planning for infectious diseases in Japan from both R&D and clinical perspectives.

 -